 There is the real estate loans which have 3 categories.
 Theses categories are rental, development and speculative real estate.

-The real estate loans typically only pay interest when the loan term end.
-Meaning both the money invested (called principal) plus the interest is returned upon due date of the loan.
+The real estate loans typically only pay interest when the loan term ends.
+Meaning both the money invested (called principal) plus the interest is returned upon the due date of the loan.

-Mortgage and cooperate loans typically pays both interest and and principal each month.
+Mortgage and cooperate loans typically pay both interest and principal each month.

 No matter the type of loan you invest in, there are a number of materials which you can read before investing: